California destination

 Day trips from Orange County

-Los Angeles is forty-five minutes north — close enough for a day trip to Beverly Hills, Griffith Observatory or the Getty, far enough that you are not in the city when you don't want to be.
+Los Angeles is forty-five minutes north — close enough for a day trip to Beverly Hills, Griffith Observatory or the Getty, far enough that you are not in the city when you do not want to be.
+San Diego is ninety minutes south — a very manageable day trip if you want to see the zoo or the Gaslamp Quarter without committing to a separate stop on your itinerary.